jewelnaresh/pizzastore/README.md

 # Stable Demo Link

 A stable demo is availabel at http://pure-bayou-38732.herokuapp.com/
+**note**
+login first to add to cart as without login it gives server error 500

 # Technologies Used